-Secondary Syphon Kit For use when two syphon primers are required for one Sub- Franklin Fueling Systems mersible Turbine Pump (STP).
-One to syphon the Liquid Condensate Trap and one for siphoning two or more tanks of like product grade.
+Secondary Syphon Kit - Franklin Fueling Systems Part Number 402507930 For use when two syphon primers are required for one Submersible Turbine Pump (STP).
+One to syphon the Liquid Condensate Trap, and one for siphoning two or more tanks of like product grade.